Alberto E. Avila

 After serving as Dave Dombrowski's assistant for over a decade Avila was named his replacement after Dombrowski was fired by the Tigers on August 4, 2015, with the title of Executive Vice-President for baseball operations (Dombrowski had the title of President).
 Dombrowski had just completed three trades of veterans for prospects at the trading deadline, after realizing that his aging team was not going to compete that season.
 Avila's mandate was now to rebuild a winner.
 He went at it aggressively following the Tigers' last-place finish in 2015, signing a couple of marquee free agents in P Jordan Zimmermann and OF Justin Upton, trading for closer Francisco Rodriguez and CF Cameron Maybin, and also adding depth with Ps Mike Pelfrey, Justin Wilson and Mark Lowe, IF Mike Aviles and C Jarrod Saltalamacchia.
 More importantly, this was done without touching Detroit's core players: 1B Miguel Cabrera, DH Victor Martinez, OF J.D.
 Martinez, 2B Ian Kinsler and P Justin Verlander.
 He put sentimentality aside and let go his son Alex, as James McCann had emerged as the club's catcher of the future in 2015 and there was no room on the team for the veteran backstop.

 However, that core was simply getting too old for Detroit to remain competitive much longer, and by the middle of 2017, a full rebuilding was on, with J.D.
 Martinez, Upton and Verlander all being traded for prospects.
 Kinsler followed suit after the season, and while Victor Martinez and Cabrera were still around, the veteran DH announced that 2018 would be his last season, while Cabrera missed most of the season after a fast due to an injury, and it was clear he would no longer be the centerpiece of the team going forward.
+The Tigers had plenty of high draft choices over the next few years, including the first overall picks in 2018 (Casey Mize) and 2020 (Spencer Torkelson) but could not get out of the doldrums, and in 2022, Avila was fired on August 10th, with assistant GM Sam Menzin taking over the job on an interim basis.

 |Detroit Tigers General Manager